MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

   mofem-cephas@develop~copy_user_modules ^petsc+X
 ~~~~~
 You can find build director in `$HOME/mofem_install/mofem-cephas`, its name
-will start as `spack-build-`, for example `spack-build-vhv7opa`.
-Note that
+will start as `core-build-WithDebugInfo-`, for example `core-build-WithDebugInfo-vhv7opa`.
-installation at that point is partial
+Note that installation at that point is partial

 If installation is successfully, by executing,
 ~~~~~